 - The .alp file does not include the samples from the Session Drums packs.
 Therefore, make sure the packs are installed before using SD Suite.

 - Only the Ghost Note Generator uses a Max for Live device: LFO MIDI.amxd.
-This plug-in comes free with Live Suite in the Max for Live Essentials pack.
-The plug-in is attached in the project folder however, so you don’t have to download the mentioned pack.
+This plug-in is a modification of the Core Library LFO, allowing it live in a MIDI signal chain.
+The plug-in is included in the project folder.

 The SD Suite project folder contains one demo project file, two presets for the SD Suite MIDI devices; one for users who own Max for Live, and one for the users who do not, and three folders containing all the presets for the three Session Drums packs.